luanrv00/tsks/web.md

 #### getTsks
 - calls get tsks api
+- when request is succesfull
+- when request is failed
+- when request breaks

 #### postTsk
 - calls post tsk api
+- when request is succesfull
+- when request is failed
+- when request breaks
+- when request is loading

 #### putTskToDoing
 - calls put tsk api